secretstartups/handbook/resellers/index.html.md

 *   Sales, services, program and marketing resources
 *   GitLab news

 Visit the portal at partners.gitlab.com.

-##### How to Partner Portal Video
-This video can be found live in the partner portal for our partners.
-For our GitLab team members who do not have access to the partner portal, please [see the training video here](https://drive.google.com/file/d/1cAGBOWrvRRL71zPPrUkwLm0L4BP_MzF_/view?usp=sharing).
+There is a walk-through video available on the portal or you can visit [the walk-through video here](https://drive.google.com/file/d/1cAGBOWrvRRL71zPPrUkwLm0L4BP_MzF_/view?usp=sharing).

 #### The GitLab Handbook

 The GitLab team handbook is the central repository for how we run the company.
-Printed, it consists of over[ 5,000 pages of text](/handbook/about/#count-handbook-pages).
+Printed, it consists of over[ 8,000 pages of text](/handbook/about/#count-handbook-pages).
 As part of our value of being transparent the handbook is[ open to the world](https://gitlab.com/gitlab-com/www-gitlab-com/tree/master/source/handbook), and we welcome feedback.
 Although the Portal is your first source of partner information, we often link to the Handbook for detailed information.
 If you are unable to find information you need on the Partner Portal, you are encouraged to search pages of GitLab Handbook.